-- Achievement Grade: This grade reflects a student’s attainment of course benchmarks.
+- Grade reflects a student’s attainment of course benchmarks.
 Students are marked on a scale of A to F based on the indicators below.
 Achievement grades are used to calculate a student’s overall GPA.

 Approximately 90% of graduates enter a four-year university.
-Faith Academy students are regularly accepted into respected universities in Australia, Korea, the Philippines, Canada, the United States and various nations in Western Europe.
+Faith Academy students are regularly accepted into respected universities in Australia, Canada, Hong Kong, Korea, the Philippines, the United States, Singapore and various nations in Western Europe.